 Trained employees should be able to tell when rules are not being followed, or when procedures are not doing what they were designed to do.

-Proactive EHS professionals with an engaged workforce will want to get employees in on the act.
-One way to do that is with a simple Observations tool—a short form that you typically fill out in on a mobile device, sometimes anonymously.
+One way to harness that is with a simple Observations tool—a short form that you typically fill out in on a mobile device, sometimes anonymously.

 For example, a UK-based Pro-Sapien client in the oil and gas industry is encouraging employees to use their Safety Intervention form to highlight problems with social distancing or other new policies.
 This way, the safety team can identify gaps in safety measures.